dhh1128/codecraft.co/when-good-comments-mean-bad-language.md

 <figure><img src="http://imgs.xkcd.com/comics/formal_languages.png" width="480" height="209" /><figcaption>image credit: xkcd.com</figcaption></figure>

 To show you what I mean, I've inlined snippets of code from a variety of programming languages below.
-Don't worry about digesting them carefully right now, but give them a quick glance and then move on to my analysis, and see if you agree with my claim about an unhealthy pattern.<!--more-->
+Don't worry about digesting them carefully right now, but give them a quick glance and then move on to my analysis, and see if you agree with my claim about an unhealthy pattern.

 <strong>Exhibit 1 (C++)</strong>
 <pre style="padding:1em;border:solid 1px #333;margin-bottom:2em;font-size:8pt;"><span style="color:#080;">/**